Mastering Creek Fishing for Crappie: Top Tips and Techniques

 Fishing Rods

 When choosing a fishing rod for crappie, the most important thing to consider is the conditions you will be fishing in.
-Things such as width of the creek, depth of water, and amount of trees and overhanging branches all affect the rod that you should use.
-Oftentimes creeks are smaller bodies of water and are frequently partially covered by trees and low hanging branches.
+Things such as width of the creek, depth of water, and amount of trees and overhanging branches all affect the rod length that you should use.
+Oftentimes creeks are smaller bodies of water and are frequently partially covered by trees and low hanging branches, if this is the case you might want a collapsible rod.

 In regards to rod length, you may want to go with a 10 to 13 foot Black Widow Crappie Rod that does not have a reel, these are similar to cane poles and have the added advantage of being able to simply drop the bait where ever you can reach, these are excellent for jigging along creek banks.
 However sometimes they cause issues with overhanging branches.